rjorton/OIE2023/Kraken.md

 # 4: Kraken2 on your own

-If you have time, try processing the second sample the vampire bat and reusing and adapting the commands for the human sample - although there is no need to the human genome first
+If you have time, try processing the second sample the vampire bat and reusing and adapting the commands for the human sample - although there is no need to align the human genome first